 Click Varnish Configuration to enable advanced options.
 Define the IP or Host that is allowed to purge the Varnish cache in “Access list.”
 Put your application’s domain name in this field.

 Define the Backend Host which in this case is Apache and is running locally.
 You can leave it as localhost too.

 Backend Port is the port of Apache.
 On Cloudways servers, Apache is running behind Varnish and is using Port 8081.
 Change the value in this section to 8081.

 Varnish is now configured on your application.
 Varnish Purging works parallel to Magento Cache.
 So if you’ll Flush Magento Cache, it will automatically purge Varnish cache too.

 - Restricting Purge host in Magento (Optional): In the above part where we restrict Purge IP in the Access list, we can restrict those hosts on Magento’s env.php too.
 Issue the following command with the appropriate domain name to make the changes:

 magento setup:config:set ‐‐http‐cache‐hosts="example.com"

-You can check Varnish headers if you want to see if caching is working properly.
+You can check Varnish headers if you want to see if caching is working correctly.
 Use any developer tool or Curl command and look for “X-Magento-Cache-Debug:” header.
-If you are seeing “HIT” as the value of mentioned header, then it’s working.
+If you see “HIT” as the value of the mentioned header, then it’s working.
 Note that you have to enable developer mode in Magento 2 if you want to see the Debug Header.
-You can do it by adding following line in your .htaccess.
+You can do it by adding following line in your .htaccess:

 SetEnv MAGE_MODE developer